redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 Actions!
 This way, you have flexibility to run whatever other steps your site requires - from code formatting and linting tools to tests and other 3rd party service configuration.
-This presents the problem of us having to recreate some of that Netlify magic, but as we'll see it's quite manageable.
+This presents the problem of us having to recreate some of that Netlify magic, but as we'll see it's quite simple.

 We'll create a new Next.js site, deploy it to Github, connect it to Netlify and finally implement the needed Github Action workflows to get our continuous deployment ball rolling.
-We'll also integrate some other tools that will improve developer experience (DX).

 If you're after the code you can find it [here](), forking that repository will give you a functional setup and a great starting point for full stack web